Ruwaa2/Control-Robot-Arm-Using-ROS/README.md

 To use the robot arm package, first you have to install Robot Operating System (ROS) following the steps below.

-Note: in this project I used ROS Melodic, if you want to use ROS Kinetic then replace 'melodic' with 'kinetic'
+Note: in this project I used ROS Melodic, if you want to use ROS Kinetic then replace 'melodic' with 'kinetic'.

 Open Ubuntu's Terminal and type the follwing: